 Next to religious accusations, several further offenses were to be controlled with the Inquisition.
 Witchcraft was a big topic during the most active periods as well, even though it is assumed that the Spanish Inquisition stayed skeptical towards witchcraft cases in contrast to many other European countries.
 Other enforced laws concerned bigamy, sodomy, being homosexuality or rape.

 Trials for witchcraft took place both before courts of the Spanish Inquisition and before secular courts.
 In 1498 the first convictions were handed down by the Inquisition Tribunal in Zaragoza.
 In 1525, the Suprema decreed that no one should be arrested for witchcraft if there was nothing but the testimony of others accused of witchcraft.
 The property of defendants who voluntarily confessed should not be confiscated.
 In 1610, a witch trial was held before the Inquisition Tribunal of Logroño against 53 defendants.
 Six of the condemned witches were burned for real and five for in effigy.
 One of the three inquisitors, Alonso de Salazar y Frías, had spoken out against the convictions.
 The sentences were nevertheless confirmed by the Consejo de la Suprema Inquisición.
-On behalf of the Suprema, Alonso de Salazar y Frías investigated further rumours of witchcraft activities in Navarre.
+On behalf of the Suprema, Alonso de Salazar y Frías investigated further rumors of witchcraft activities in Navarre.
 He came to the conclusion in 1614 that there was no evidence of witchcraft.
 This actually prompted Suprema to refrain from conducting any further witch trials in this case and even to rehabilitate the convicts of Logroño.

 How did the Inquisition work?